nullrocket/gitbook/account/asd.md

 <div style="margin-left: 2.25em; margin-bottom: 1em;">

-You can choose whether or not you want to give Passpack your email address.
-It's ok not to, however we highly suggest you provide your email.
-It is necessary in order for us to provide you with emergency support and notifications.
+You can choose whether or not you want to give Passpack your email address, however we highly suggest you do as it is necessary in order for us to provide you with account recovery options and account notifications.
+Don't worry, we will not send you spam or sell your information to a third party.
 </div>

 <div>